Daveb4444/Nationbuilder-scraper/README.md

 - scrape_nb_blog.js uses Puppeteer to scrape a Nationbuilder blog and save the required data in a JSON file
 - import_posts_nb.js reads the JSON and uses Puppeteer to create articles on a Fleet site, including attaching image media

-The import_posts_nb.js file was based on code created by Stuart Lawrence from Elmbridge Lib Dems (developerstuart on GitHub) with minor changes required for the NB import.
+The import_posts_nb.js file was based on code created by Stuart Lawrence from Elmbridge Lib Dems (Stuart Lawrence on the LibDems Tech Project Slack, developerstuart on GitHub) with minor changes required for the NB import.

 **The import_posts_nb.js script needs to use Fleet login credentials to work**.
 These details aren't passed back anywhere, but users should be careful when storing/sharing these files.